You are here

 A person undergoing a process of change needs encouragement and support from their family, friends, colleagues, professional helpers or others in similar situations over a long time period, till the change has become a part of him/her and their daily living.
 The more such people your friend has around who know about the problems and can be trusted, the wider the support net is.

 As someone close to a drug user, you must also think about your own coping strategies.
 Sometimes it helps to discuss things with others who are in the same situation as you; it may give you new viewpoints and ways of coping.
 The national Free From Drugs organisation has a telephone helpline and organises various group and course activities for friends and family members of drug users.
-You can find the organisation’s web site.
+You can find the organisation’s web site

 Other services for friends and family members of drug users include Al-Anon activities.
 They are meant for adult friends and families of alcoholics and drugs users and operate with the same principles as AA, anonymously and in groups.
 In Al-Anon groups you can discuss things with other people in similar situations and find new ways of coping with your own life situation.
 You can find for more information on the web site.